A Survivor Of The Sutherland Springs Shooting Recounts His Trauma And Recovery

 Colbath took eight bullets that day but survived.
 He was taken to Brooke Army Medical Center in San Antonio, where they know physical wounds aren't the only ones that need immediate attention.

-'I got the same help'
+"I got the same help"

 "I was afforded, immediately after I woke up, counseling.
 That's real important.
 I want you to understand that, because I attribute that to my attitude today," Colbath said.
-"I attribute it God to being with me and Christ leading me, but good PTSD help, good counseling from total professionals that have helped our warriors.
+"I attribute God to being with me and Christ leading me, but good PTSD help, good counseling from total professionals that have helped our warriors.
 I got the same help."

 Some people are ashamed to seek help for trauma and they're ashamed of their symptoms, said Mary Beth Fisk, the executive director of The Ecumenical Center, a counseling center that has worked with the survivors of this attack.
 But trauma is normal.